apereo/cas/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 After enabling OAuth support, three new urls will be available:

 * **/oauth2.0/authorize**
 It's the url to call to authorize the user: the CAS login page will be displayed and the user will authenticate.
-After successful authentication, the user will be redirected to the OAuth *callback url* with a code.
-Input GET parameters required: *client_id* and *redirect_uri*.
+Required input GET parameters: *client_id* and *redirect_uri*.

 * **/oauth2.0/accessToken**
 It's the url to call to exchange the code for an access token.
-Input GET parameters required: *client_id*, *redirect_uri*, *client_secret* and *code*.
+Required input GET parameters: *client_id*, *redirect_uri*, *client_secret* and *code*.

 * **/oauth2.0/profile**
 It's the url to call to get the profile of the authorized user.
-Input GET parameter required: *access_token*.
+Required input GET parameter: *access_token*.
 The response is in JSON format with all attributes of the user.

+## Grant types

+Two grant types are supported:

+### The authorization code grant type has three steps:

+1) /cas/oauth2.0/authorize?response_type=code&client_id=ID&redirect_uri=CALLBACK returns the code as a parameter of the CALLBACK url

+2) /cas/oauth2.0/accessToken?client_id=ID&client_secret=SECRET&code=CODE&redirect_uri=CALLBACK returns the access token

+3) /cas/oauth2.0/profile?access_token=TOKEN returns the user profile.

+### The implicit grant type has two steps:

+1) /cas/oauth2.0/authorize?response_type=token&client_id=ID&redirect_uri=CALLBACK returns the access token as an anchor parameter of the CALLBACK url

+2) /cas/oauth2.0/profile?access_token=TOKEN returns the user profile.

 ## Add OAuth Clients